What is a Baker cyst?

 - A swelling behind the knee that goes away when you bend your knee

-Your health care provider will ask you about your medical history and your symptoms.
-He or she will give you a physical exam, which will include a careful exam of your knee.
-It’s important to make sure your symptoms are caused by a Baker’s cyst and not a tumor or a blood clot.
+Your healthcare provider will ask you about your medical history and your symptoms.
+They will give you a physical exam, which will include a careful exam of your knee.
+It’s important to make sure your symptoms are caused by a Baker cyst and not a tumor or a blood clot.

-If the cause of your symptoms is not clear, you may have imaging tests, such as:
+If the cause of your symptoms isn't clear, you may have imaging tests, such as:

 - Ultrasound, to view the cyst in more detail